 Structural analysis is the determination of the effects of loads on physical structures and their components.
-Structures subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses, and biological tissue.
+Structures that are subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses, and biological tissue.

 Structural analysis is combined with computational engineering to develop and apply models and simulations to solve the complex physical problems that arise when designing and engineering structures such as bridges.
 Computational engineering uses 3D model simulations for both the conceptual and design development phases.

 Initially, computational engineering can be used to quickly investigate the best forms and geometrical options for the structure.
 The process can be used to refine and economize the design, aiding the design engineers in understanding the structural behavior, visual appearance, fabrication complexities, and sustainability issues.

 The ability to produce early 3D images and renderings is important.
 3D images help to solidify the design and provide virtual models for clients and stakeholders.
 By controlling parametric boundaries, it is possible to quickly optimize the design for a number of parameters ranging from weight to solar heat gain, offering early evaluations of issues such as constructability or energy modeling.

 Once the overall design concept is agreed upon, the structural analysis provides the numerical mathematical process to extract structure responses under service and seismic loads, in terms of structural demands such as member forces and deformations.